-In a ceremony which also saw the club sign the Autism Alliance charter, the rooms were officially opened ahead of the 2016-17 Sky Bet League Two match against Grimsby Town by Notts' head groundsman at the time Trevor Hutchinson and his daughter Tyler, who has complex learning difficulties.
+In a ceremony which also saw the club sign the Autism Alliance charter, the rooms were officially opened ahead of the 2016-17 Sky Bet League Two match against Grimsby Town by then Notts' head groundsman Trevor Hutchinson and his daughter Tyler, who has complex learning difficulties.

 The club launched the project after seeking advice from a number of specialists including Autism East Midlands, Rompa, the Shippey campaign and Indigo to ensure the rooms would fully meet the needs of those with complex learning difficulties.